Cellular Automata

 205

-Decimal to Binary Conversion
+| Decimal to Binary ConversionCould be done recusively

-to decToBin :number
+to decToBin :numbermake "string "

 repeat 8 [